By Tom Hals and Michael Erman

 Dynegy has been at the center of two recent takeover fights that were defeated by shareholders looking for more value.

 Icahn was unable to buy the company for $5.50 a share, or $665 million in February.
-Private equity firm Blackstone Group
+Private equity firm Blackstone Group <BX.N> previously failed to convince shareholders to sign on to its $5-a-share bid.

 The company's top management, which argued that Dynegy faced serious risks if it remained a stand-alone company, resigned after the Icahn bid fell apart.